 If you aren’t so sure what you want, are there any particular instruments you like the sound of?
 Maybe a laid back acoustic guitar would be the perfect accompaniment to your bohemian outdoor reception or if you like the soulful sounds of saxophone (AHEM!) it could create the perfect party vibe for your evening reception.

-Wedding fairs are a great place to meet musicians and hear them perform live, although sadly that isn’t an option at the moment.
-However; many local wedding directory listings will feature music choices from around your area – you may be inspired just by having a look at what’s on offer.
+Wedding fairs are a great place to meet musicians and hear them perform live, and many local wedding directory listings will feature music choices from around your area – you may be inspired just by having a look at what’s on offer.

 Agency vs. Direct – who should I book my wedding music with?

 I’m going to be spilling some industry secrets here (and hoping I don’t get found out!)
 There are some big name agencies that will appear on any generic google search looking to book wedding music.
 These agencies absolutely have their place within the event music market.
 They offer the security of being a big entertainment provider, have reliable booking processes and cancellation terms plus a big name with a shiny website and posh head office can feel more reliable somehow.

 Big agencies like this make some of their profits by charging the bands and artists a commission when a booking is made through their service, as they absolutely should.
 Much like a travel agent, they are acting as a middle man between the client and the musician(s).
 Most agencies will tell the acts registered with them that they cannot charge the client more than their usual fee, even though up to 25% of it will be taken by the agency as their commission.
 This means many acts may increase their fee in other ways, such as adding a higher travel cost charge etc. so they do not have a financial shortfall.
 What I am trying to say is if you find a band you like on an agency website but then approach them direct; you might find it’s cheaper than the quote you received via the agency!
 But Shhhhhhh!
 Agencies absolutely do not want their clients to know this…!